mtetkosk/terrarium/README.md

 ### Picker Agent

-The Picker selects the best betting opportunities based on edge and confidence.
+The Picker makes exactly one pick per game, choosing the best bet type (spread, total, or moneyline) with detailed reasoning.

 **Example Output:**
 ```json